Aural Rehabilitation | How to Improve Your Hearing with Rehabilitation

 Assistive technology forms an integral part of aural rehabilitation for people who struggle to hear in specific situations.
 For example, you may find that you hear well with hearing aids in most cases, but struggle on the telephone or in noisy environments.
 Several assistive devices work with hearing aids to help in such cases.
 If you struggle to hear the television or on the phone, adapters can be used to transmit sound from the source into your hearing aids.
 If you have difficulty hearing on your mobile phone, a device can be worn to send sound from your phone into your hearing aid.
 Sound can be sent directly from iPhones to most of the latest hearing aids without using a different device.
 If you struggle to hear in background noise, a speaker’s voice can be transmitted into your hearing aids by using an FM system or remote microphone.
 Some public places such as cinemas or auditoriums may have loop systems which send sound from the source into hearing aids that have a telecoil.
 For non-hearing aid users, devices such as amplified telephones and earphones connected to the television can help.

 We hear with our ears, but we listen with our brains.
 Auditory training is the process of teaching the brain to listen.
 Auditory training improves listening skills and speech understanding.
 People who benefit the most from auditory training are; children and adults after receiving cochlear implants, children with hearing aids, adults who have to understand a lot of auditory information (for example, people who regularly communicate over the phone or radio, or who have vision problems), and adults who struggle to hear with well-fitted hearing aids.
 Auditory training is done through exercises that involve listening to sounds, words, or sentences, usually without lip movements or visual information to help.
 Some activities introduce background noise to improve your listening in challenging listening environments.
-There are Smartphone Apps, which can help improve auditory skills such as Hear Coach (in Google Play and App Store) and i-Angel Sound (in App Store only).
+There are Smartphone Apps, which can help improve auditory skills such as Hear Coach and i-Angel Sound (in App Store only).
 There are also computer and web-based programs such as Listening and Communication Enhancement (LACE) and Angel Sound.

 We don’t only use our hearing to understand speech- we also use visual information: Speechreading and lipreading training help you better use visual information to improve speech understanding.
 Speechreading involves learning to use a speaker’s lips, facial expressions, body language, and gestures to understand better what they are saying.
 Lipreading involves learning what sounds look like when they are said by looking at a speaker’s mouth and lips.